gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 We introduced a global color palette which you are free to override.
 The custom colors will then be applied on all screens.

-You can find the names of the colors `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/colors.xml>`_.
+You can find the names of the color resources in the color palette `here <customization-guide.html#colors>`_.

 .. note::